 - Create time to explore your options outside of your current business.

 - Get back to your values and understanding what really matters to you.
 What are your priorities and needs at this point in your life?

 - Understand what needs your business is not meeting right now.

 - Develop a transition plan that allows you to make enough money while figuring out your next step.

 Although you may feel some shame for wanting to quit, there’s no need for shame.
 This simply means you’ve outgrown your business and you’re ready for something else.
 This is actually a wonderful realization because now you can stop forcing something that’s not working.

-Rest, quit, or pivot?
+Is it time to pivot, rest, or quit?
 There’s no wrong answer

 There is only the right answer for you right now.

-So whatever your choice is — to rest, quit or pivot — honor yourself for getting here and know that you have the ability to evolve into the next iteration of you.
+So whatever your choice is — to pivot, rest, or quit — honor yourself for getting here and know that you have the ability to evolve into the next iteration of you.